 You shouldn’t be surprised if you have to record the script several times before you get it right.
 Even pros can require a few takes.

-When you’re listening to the playback of your recording, pay less attention to the sound of your voice than the quality of your performance and the audio (e.g. does your mouth sound too close or too far from the mic?)
-Don’t fret if your voice sounds alien and unfamiliar to your ear—that’s normal, and a sensation everybody experiences when they hear their voice played back.
+When you’re listening to the playback of your recording, pay less attention to the sound of your voice than the quality of your performance and the audio (e.g. does your mouth sound too close or too far from the mic?
+Can you hear your neighbor’s air conditioner turn on?)
+Here are a few videos on how to improve the audio quality after you’ve finished recording.

-Consider trying out different vocal tones or ranges to break up the content, pace, and tone of your demos.
+Lastly, consider trying out different vocal tones or ranges to break up the content, pace, and tone of your demos.
 You can also incorporate musical backgrounds, known as music beds, or other non-musical interludes to transition between spots on the recording.
-These breaks, called ‘bumpers’ or ‘sweepers,’ give your listeners a quick interlude in order to digest the content of your demo.
+These breaks, called ‘bumpers’ or ‘sweepers,’ give your listeners a quick interlude in order to digest the content of your demo—they should be 3 seconds at most.

 Checking the Quality of Your Voice Over Recording

-Regardless of how you feel about the outcome of your voice over demo, make sure to run it by a few seasoned sets of ears before sharing it with the world.
+Regardless of how you feel about the outcome of your voice over recording, make sure to run it by a few seasoned sets of ears before sharing it with the world.

 Here are a few options for getting your voice over demo reviewed:

-- Ask your peers in the voice acting industry if they can take a listen to your demo: While your peers may be a daunting group to turn to for support, their opinions will likely be the most constructive.
+- Ask your peers in the voice acting industry if they can listen to your demo.
+While your peers may be a daunting group to turn to for support, their opinions will likely be the most constructive.
 This option is also free.